joelchiang2k/Linkr/README.md

 Make a mobile application for job hunting.
 The idea is to make a swipe function where candidates and recruiters can swipe left/right to choose their options.
-Other features such as a messaging system will be included so that the matched parties can communicate with each other.